RFA Mounts Bay: Operational history

-She attended The Tall Ships' Races event in Belfast Northern Ireland between 14–17 August 2009 which was the finishing line for the competition.
+She attended The Tall Ships' Races event in Belfast Northern Ireland between 14 and 17 August 2009 which was the finishing line for the competition.

 In April 2011, she was deployed as part of the Response Force Task Group's COUGAR'11 deployment.

 In early 2012, she joined the aircraft carrier and fleet flagship to participate in Exercise ‘Joint Warrior’ and other training missions with warships from the United States, Norway and the Netherlands.